Can You Get SSDI for Connective Tissue Disorders?

 Can You Get SSDI for Connective Tissue Disorders??

-TL;DR: Yes.
+Yes.
 Connective tissue disorders like Marfan syndrome, Ehlers-Danlos syndrome, Loeys-Dietz syndrome, and osteogenesis imperfecta affect the structural proteins that hold your body together.
 When these conditions cause joint instability, chronic pain, cardiovascular complications, or organ involvement, they can qualify for SSDI.
+The SSA evaluates these under multiple listings depending on which body systems are affected.

 Most connective tissue disorders are not on the Compassionate Allowance list.
 Severe osteogenesis imperfecta in some forms may qualify.